 A Job Usually Taken for Granted

-Lineman Appreciation Day began as a way to publicly thank our utility workers who construct and maintain our electrical lines.
-While we can publicly thank those who work today in our communities, we also remember those who worked when electricity was a new commodity.
+Lineman Appreciation Day began as a way to publicly thank utility workers who construct and maintain our electrical lines.
+While we can publicly thank those who work in our communities, we also remember those who worked when electricity was a new commodity.

 The electrical industry has grown by leaps and bounds since the late 1800s, and that growth has come at a high price, including the cost of human lives lost.
 As with any major construction industry, electrical work has inherent dangers, with electricity often referred to as a “silent killer.”